markfinger/webpack-build/README.md

 If `watch` is set to true and cached data is available, requests will still cause a compiler to be spawned in the background.
-Spawning the compiler early enables webpack's incremental compilation to provide fast rebuilds.
+Spawning the compiler early enables webpack's incremental compilation to provide rapid rebuilds.

 Workers
 -------

 Worker processes allow the main process to remain responsive under heavy load.
-Some of the more popular compilation tools - postcss and babel, for example - will evaluate synchronously and can easily lock up a process.
+Some of the more popular loaders will evaluate synchronously and can easily lock up a process.
 To ensure that the main process remains responsive, worker processes can be spawned to handle compilation.
 When workers are available, the main process only handles caching and hmr.

 To spawn workers, call `build.workers.spawn()` before sending your build request in.